VirtualVidhya/content-website/content/c++/exercises/struct.md

 #### Q1.

 A small bookstore wants to keep a simple record of a book.

-Write a program that stores the details of a book — its title, author name, price, and category (a predefined set of categories such as Fiction, Non-Fiction, Science, History etc.).
+Write a program that stores the details of a book - its title, author name, price and category (a predefined set of categories such as Fiction, Non-Fiction, Science, History etc.).
 Once the book details are stored, display them on the screen.